James Traficant: Later life and death

-Accident and death

 Traficant was injured in an accident at his farm in Greenford, Ohio, on September 23, 2014.
 A tractor he was driving into a pole barn flipped over and trapped him underneath.
 Traficant was taken to Salem Regional Medical Center in Salem, Ohio, then airlifted to St. Elizabeth's Health Center in Youngstown.
 On the evening of September 24, his wife described him as "sedated and not doing well".

 A text message was sent out Friday evening September 26 by Jim Condit Jr., the Constitution Party candidate for Ohio's 8th congressional district and a close friend who had been traveling with Traficant to help promote Project Freedom USA.
 The text message stated that "the machines were disconnected at 2:00 p.m.
 (Friday).
 He is still breathing.
 Thousands are praying."
 On September 27, 2014, Traficant died at a hospice in Poland, Ohio, aged 73.
 By September 29, Traficant's body had been buried in an undisclosed location after the family had a private funeral, and announced that there would be no public funeral for him.

 A subsequent medical investigation determined that Traficant had not had a heart attack or seizure before the accident, and was not under the influence of drugs or alcohol.
 In addition, he had not sustained any crushing injuries in the accident.
 The forensic pathologist who conducted the examination attributed Traficant's death to positional asphyxiation, stating that he had been unable to breathe because of the weight of the tractor on top of him.